mvysny/karibu-testing/karibu-testing-v8/README.md

   one or more components are matching.
 For example: `_expectNone<Button> { caption = "Delete" }`

 > I can't stress the **visible** part enough.
 Often the dump will show the button, the caption will be correct and everything will look OK but the lookup method will claim the component is not there.
-Please bear in mind that the lookup methods only search for visible components - they will simply ignore invisible ones.
+The lookup methods only search for visible components - they will simply ignore invisible ones.

 This set of functions operates on `UI.getCurrent()`.
 However, often it is handy to test a component separately from the UI, and perform the lookup only in that component.
 There are `Component._get()`, `Component._find()` and `Component._expectNone()` counterparts, added to every Vaadin component as an extension metod.
 For example: